 • Organize your followers with tags and segments

-• Editing emails with built-in designer tool (or HTML options)
+• Editing emails with a built-in design tool (or HTML options)

 Increase your email open rate

-Sending emails to your audience won't do much in terms of marketing, if they don't open those emails.
-That's why it's worth learning how to increase email open rates with your subscribers.
+Sending emails to your audience won't achieve much in terms of marketing if they don't open them.
+That's why it's worthwhile to learn how to increase email open rates with your subscribers.

-The first step to getting a high open rate is to build trust between you and your audience.
-If you constantly email content that they are not interested in, they will never open your emails.
-If pushed far enough, they will take the next natural step and unsubscribe.
+The first step to achieving a high open rate is building trust with your audience.
+If you consistently send emails with irrelevant content, they'll never open them.
+If pushed far enough, they'll take the next natural step and unsubscribe.

-To avoid boring your mailing list, limit the number of emails you send.
-If you start showing up in their inbox every day, even if they are interested in your topics, there is a much higher chance that they will kick you out of their inbox.
 In some cases, many people receive hundreds of emails a day, which can be overwhelming and even stressful.
-So only write when you have something to share, like special offers for subscribers, or to alert them when new content is uploaded to your blog.
+Therefore, only write when you have something to share, such as special offers for subscribers, or to alert them when new content is published on your blog.

-Here are some actionable tips to improve your blog marketing with engaging subject lines that will encourage more clicks in your emails:
+Here are some practical tips to improve your blog's marketing with engaging subject lines that will encourage more clicks on your emails:

 • Avoid spam like special offer or limited time